taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 On the [official Redux website](http://redux.js.org/) it says: *"Redux is a predictable state container for JavaScript apps."*.
 It can be used standalone or in connection with with libraries, like React and Angular, to manage state in JavaScript applications.

 Redux adopted a handful of constraints from the Flux architecture but not all of them.
 It has Actions that encapsulate information about the state update.
 It has a Store to save the state too.
 However, the Store is a singleton.
-Thus there are no multiple Stores like there used to be in the Flux architecture.
+Thus there are not multiple Stores like there used to be in the Flux architecture.
 In addition, there is no single Dispatcher.
 Instead, Redux uses multiple Reducers.
 Basically Reducers pick up the information from Actions and "reduce" it to a new state that is saved in the Store.
-When state in the Store is changed, the View can act on this.
+When state in the Store is changed, the View can act on this by suscribing to the Store.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 View -> Action -> Reducer(s) -> Store -> View
 ~~~~~~~~

-Now the 100 million dollar question: Why is it called Redux?
+Why is it called Redux?
 Because it combines the two words Reducer and Flux.
 The abstract picture should be imagineable now.
 The state doesn't live in the View anymore, it is only connected the View.
 What does connected mean?
 It is connected on two ends, because it is part of the unidirectional data flow.
 One end is responsible to trigger an Action to update the state, the second end is resonspible to receive the state from the Store.
-The View can update according to the state and trigger state changes.
+The View can update according to state changes and can trigger state changes.

 The View, in this case, would be React, but Redux could be used with any other library or standalone.
 After all, it is only a state management container.